Eudorella hwanghaensis

 Eudorella hwanghaensis is a species of hooded shrimp within the family Leuconidae.
 It has a distribution within the Yellow Sea, where it lives in demersal environments up to depths of 78 meters.
 Like other members within Cumacea, E. hwanghaensis is sexually dimorphic and gonochoric.
-Spawning of the species is charactarized by swarming during the night.
+Spawning of the species is characterized by swarming during the night.
 Females brood eggs within the marsupium where they molt over time, eventually becoming mancas and leaving.